-In the simple case of two loci with two alleles, recombination at a rate c simply reduces DAB by a factor (1-c) in every generation; if the loci are unlinked, c = 1/2.
-Thus, linkage disequilibria will typically persist for ~ 1/c generations: alleles 10 cM apart will remain associated for about 10 generations whilst alleles I kb apart on the human genome recombine at ~ 10^-5 per generation, and so stay together for about 100,000 generations - or about half-way back to our common ancestors with chimpanzees.
+In the simple case of two loci with two alleles, recombination at a rate c simply reduces DAB by a factor (1 – c) in every generation; if the loci are unlinked, c = 1/2.
+Thus, linkage disequilibria will typically persist for approximately 1/c generations: alleles 10 cM apart will remain associated for about 10 generations while alleles I kb apart on the human genome recombine at about 10-5 per generation, and so stay together for about 100,000 generations—or about halfway back to our common ancestor with chimpanzees.

 4. What Generates Linkage Disequilibria?

-Recombination changes the composition of a population by breaking up statistical associations between alleles ("linkage disequilibria").
-Thus, its effect on evolution depends on what generates these associations.
+Recombination changes the composition of a population by breaking up statistical associations between alleles (linkage disequilibria); thus, its effect on evolution depends on what generates these associations.
 Mutation typically acts independently at different sites, and so breaks down associations.

 Selection

-Epistatic selection can favor certain combinations of alleles, and so generate linkage disequilibria; recombination will thus reduce fitness by destroying up the favourable associations that had just been built up by selection (chapters III.10 and IV.5).
-An important example is that near to a sex-determining locus, alleles that increase fitness in one or other sex will accumulate.
-This leads to strong selection against recombination, and eventually, to sex chromosomes that do not recombine with each other at all (chapter XX).
+Epistatic selection can favor certain combinations of alleles, and so generate linkage disequilibria; recombination will thus reduce fitness by destroying the favorable associations just built by selection (see chapter IV.5).
+An important example occurs near a sex-determining locus, where alleles that increase fitness in one or other sex will accumulate, leading to strong selection against recombination, and eventually, to sex chromosomes that do not recombine with each other at all (see chapter V.4).

 Migration

-Migration can also generate strong non-random associations.
-These are seen most strikingly in narrow hybrid zones between genetically distinct populations, in which strong linkage disequilibria are maintained by a balance between mixing and recombination (chapter X.X).
-Because such associations allow selection to act on whole sets of alleles, rather than on each individually, they can greatly reduce the effective rate of gene exchange, by increasing the effectiveness of selection.
+Migration can also generate strong nonrandom associations.
+These are seen most strikingly in narrow hybrid zones between genetically distinct populations, in which strong linkage disequilibria are maintained by a balance between mixing and recombination (see chapter VI.6).
+Because such associations allow selection to act on whole sets of alleles, rather than on each one individually, they can greatly reduce the effective rate of gene exchange by increasing the effectiveness of selection.
 Migrants bring in sets of alleles that may not be adapted to the local environment or genetic background, and that are eliminated by strong selection.
-Recombination breaks up these associations, scattering incoming alleles across different native genetic backgrounds, and making it harder to eliminate them.
+Recombination breaks up these associations, scattering incoming alleles across different native genetic backgrounds and making it harder to eliminate them.

 Random drift

-Perhaps the most important, and the most general, cause of linkage disequilibria is random genetic drift (chapter IV.1).
-As we look forwards in time, there will be random fluctuations in linkage disequilibrium, simply because individuals that carry some combinations of alleles happen by chance to leave more offspring.
+Perhaps the most important, and the most general, cause of linkage disequilibria is random genetic drift (see chapter IV.1).
+As we look forward in time, there will be random fluctuations in linkage disequilibrium, simply because individuals that carry some combinations of alleles happen by chance to leave more offspring.
 The variance in linkage disequilibrium between two alleles depends on the number of recombination events between them per generation: var(DAB) = 1/(1 + 4Nec), where Ne is the effective population size.

 Looking back, blocks of genome will share the same genealogical ancestry, to the extent that they have passed intact through meiosis without being broken apart by recombination.
 This correlation in ancestry is described by an elegant extension to the coalescent process.
-As we trace the ancestry of a segment of genome back through time, it may encounter a recombination event, such that portions are inherited from different ancestral genomes, and from then on back in time can have separate genealogies.
-Different lineages may coalesce, so that the blocks they carry become identical by descent from some ancestral genome--an event in which one parental genome passed a block of genome on to two offspring, both blocks surviving to be found in our present-day sample.
+As we trace the ancestry of a segment of genome back through time, it may encounter a recombination event, such that portions are inherited from different ancestral genomes, and from then on back in time have separate genealogies.
+Different lineages may coalesce, so the blocks they carry become identical by descent from some ancestral genome—an event in which one parental genome passed a block of genome on to two offspring, both blocks surviving to be found in our present-day sample.
 In the simplest case of a single well-mixed population, with constant effective size, recombination and coalescence occur at rates that do not change through time.
 Thus, each present-day genome traces back to many different ancestral genomes, each contributing one or a few small segments.